usama8800/VSCode-Tab-Groups/README.md

 This is an extension for vscode.
-It allows you to

-* Save groups of tabs
+It allows you to save and restore groups of tabs manually and when changing git branches
-* Restore groups of tabs

 # Usage

-You can open the command pallette and search "save tab group", "save tab group and close all tabs", "restore tab group" or "restore tab group and close all others".
-If you type the same name for a tab group it will ask you if you want to overwrite the previous one.
-You can also do "update tab group" to overwrite a specific tab group or "update last used tab group" to overwrite without asking.
+On the sidebar, you will see a Tab Group icon.
+It will list all the saved tab groups and provide buttons to save new tab groups, override existing ones, and restore tab groups.
+The context menu allows you to rename and delete tab groups.

+You can also execute these commands from the command pallette.

+## Settings

-Use the boolean setting `tab-groups.saveGlobally` to change the location where the groups are saved.
+- `tab-groups.saveGlobally` to change the location where the groups are saved (one list for all folders or lists per folder).
+- `tab-groups.gitBranchGroups` to auto save and restore tab groups when changing git branches
+- `tab-groups.sidebarRestoreStyle` to select what to do with the existing tabs when restoring a tab group from the sidebar

 # Contributions